Ukdav/Implementing_Load_Balancers_with_Nginx/README.md

 1. **High Availability**: Load balancers distribute traffic across multiple servers.
 If one server fails, traffic is automatically redirected to the healthy servers, minimizing downtime.

-2. **Scalability**: As traffic grows, you can add more servers to your infrastructure and easily integrate them into the load balancing pool.
+2. **Scalability**: As traffic grows, you can add more servers to your infrastructure and easily integrate them into the load-balancing pool.

 3. **Improved Performance**: Load balancers can route requests to the server with the least current load, ensuring that no single server becomes a bottleneck.